PeakockCode/currency_conversion_1.0/README.md

-This small project implements a currency converter application using Python's Tkinter library for the GUI and API from freecurrencyapi.com to get actual exchange rates.
+This small project implements a currency converter application using Python's Tkinter library (customtkinter) for the GUI and API from freecurrencyapi.com to get actual exchange rates.

 It allows users to convert between ten different currencies:
 - Czech Koruna (CZK),